cdig/cd-module/README.md

 **Behaviour:**
 This service scans the page for common errors in the content.
-If it finds an error, it notifies the developer via a "Warning" indicator in the HUD, and lists details in the console.
+If it finds an error, it notifies the developer via a "Warning" indicator in the HUD, and lists details in the browser console.